 Time-bound

-For the goal agreement system, the aspect of time-bound is particularly important: You set a specific duration for achieving the goal.
-And at a set point in time, a follow-up conversation takes place between the employee and supervisor – for example, with you or another supervisor.
-This allows challenges to be identified or questions to be clarified.
-A shared reflection (retrospective) helps both sides recognize what went well and what may need improvement.
+For the goal agreement system, it is particularly important to emphasize the point of timing: You set a specific duration by which the goal should be achieved.
+At a predetermined point in time, a check-in takes place between the employee and the mentor – for example, you or a supervisor.
+During this time, issues can be identified or questions clarified.
+A joint reflection (retrospective) helps both sides recognize what has gone well and what may need to be optimized.

 Development Goal or Performance Goal? – 5 Types of Goals

-Lastly, we want to clarify the type of the goal: Here you can primarily distinguish between developmental and performance goals.
-The former concerns personal development, while the latter is specifically about achieving a performance.
+Finally, we want to clarify the type of the goal: Here you can primarily distinguish between development goals and performance goals.
+The former is about personal development, while the latter specifically concerns achieving a performance.

 These and other types of goals with examples:

 Further information on these different types of goals can be found in the book “Formulating Goals” by Klaus Watzka.
-Consider which type each goal falls into – so you can better assess what steps are necessary.
+Consider for each goal what type it is – this way you can better assess what steps are necessary.

 How You as a Trainer or Coach Can Set Goals Together

-Now you have learned about the process with goal agreement system, criteria for good goal setting as well as different types of goals.
-But how can you, as a trainer or coach, contribute to ensure that goal setting takes place together?
+Now you have learned about the process with the goal agreement system, conditions for good goal setting, and different types of goals.
+But how can you as a trainer or coach contribute to ensuring that goal setting takes place together?

-Basically, you can address the supervisor and/or human resources development about the above-mentioned method before the training and explain the advantages to them.
-If your client decides to take this path with the training participants, you can prepare both sides for the various steps (see above).
-During the course of the goal, you can also serve as an independent third party for consultation.
+In principle, you can address the supervisor and/or HR development in advance of a training session about the method mentioned above and explain the advantages.
+If your client decides to follow this approach with the training participants, you can prepare both sides for the various steps (see above).
+During the duration of the goal, you can also serve as an independent third party providing advice.

 Your Role in Goal Setting Between Participant and Supervisor

-Beforehand: Preparation and information for both parties regarding the process of goal agreement
+Beforehand: Preparation and information of both parties about the process of goal agreement

-During: Provide a neutral perspective in case of questions and possible misunderstandings
+During: Offer a neutral perspective in case of questions and possible misunderstandings

 The Shared Goal Setting Between Trainer and Participant

-Also, a shared goal setting can be useful between you as a trainer/coach and your participant: What are the goals of the training?
+Also between you as a trainer/coach and your participant, a shared goal setting can be sensible: What are the goals of the training?
 What exactly should the individual participant do differently in the future?
-Depending on whether you lead a group with several participants or conduct individual coaching, you have varying amounts of time available for each participant.
+Depending on whether you are leading a group with several participants or conducting individual coaching sessions, you will have different amounts of time available for a participant.

 In training sessions with a group size of more than five participants, personal goal agreements become difficult or eventually too costly for your client.
-Here, you can offer to present the goal agreement system in the group and then hold the individual conversations in a webinar.
-This way, you save on travel.
+Here you can offer to present the goal agreement system in the group and then hold individual discussions in the webinar.
+This way, you save travel time.

-To save even more time, you can also skip the interim conversations.
-However, the shared goal agreement and retrospective are important and still more effective than a goal setting imposed from outside!
+To save even more time, you can also skip the interim talks.
+However, the shared goal agreement and retrospective are important and still more effective than a goal setting imposed on the employee from the outside!

 As a Coach in One-on-One Conversations

-If your training or coaching is designed so that you have enough time with the individual participant, you can fully utilize the goal agreement system.
-Ideally, you also involve the participant's supervisor here – for example, in step 1 (preparation) and step 4 (retrospective).
-Only in this way can it be ensured that after your training or coaching, there remains a person in the company who knows the participant's goal and has followed through with the process.
+If your training or coaching is designed such that you have enough time with the individual participant, you can fully utilize the goal agreement system.
+Ideally, you should also involve a supervisor of the participant – for example, in Step 1 (Preparation) and Step 4 (Retrospective).
+Only in this way can it be ensured that after your training or coaching, there is a person in the company who knows the participant's goal and has monitored the process.

-Multiple feedback cycles are particularly useful here to achieve the best results and adjust if necessary.
-This means that you meet, for example, every two weeks to discuss the current progress, potential challenges, and solutions.
-If the goal agreement system method was previously unknown in the company, this intensive initial support sets a good example.
-This way, gradually the entire workforce can be sensitized and motivated for this type of shared goal setting.
+Multiple feedback cycles are particularly useful here to achieve the best result and make adjustments if necessary.
+This means that you would meet every two weeks, for example, to discuss current progress, possible challenges, and solutions.
+If the method of the goal agreement system has not yet been known in the company, you set a good example with this intensive initial support.
+Gradually, the entire workforce can be made aware and motivated for this kind of shared goal setting.

 As a Trainer or Coach with Yourself

 Even without a real counterpart, you can benefit from the concept of shared goal setting: Create commitment by setting a fictitious goal agreement with yourself.
-Set dates for the upcoming weeks to actively take time to review your own goals.
-And why not display your goals visibly nearby, for example, above your desk!
+Set deadlines for the coming weeks to actively take time to review your own goals.
+And why not display your goals visibly near you, for example above your desk!

-You can of course also pass on these tips to your participants, should a "real" shared goal agreement with you or a supervisor not be possible.
+You can, of course, pass on these tips to your participants if a "real" shared goal agreement with you or a supervisor is not possible.

 In principle, a goal agreement system should take place at least once live and in person.
-After all, the relational aspect of this method is particularly important.
-The interim conversations can also be held by phone if time is tight.
-However, the initial conversation – in which the actual goal setting takes place – should take place in person.
+After all, the relational aspect is particularly important with this method.
+You can also hold the interim discussions by phone if time is tight.
+However, the initial conversation – in which the actual goal setting takes place – should be conducted in person.

 Goal Setting in Online Support

-If you are reading this blog, you might be considering accompanying your training or coaching online.
-Perhaps you already have some kind of online academy and are relying on the blended learning method.
+If you are reading this blog, you may be considering accompanying your training or coaching online.
+Perhaps you already have some kind of online academy and are using a blended learning approach.
 In this case, you have a few additional options for goal setting:

-Use very concrete calls to action in online impulses that are meaningful as intermediate steps towards the agreed goal.
+Use very concrete calls to action in online impulses that make sense as partial steps toward the agreed goal.

-Contact the supervisor or human resources development if you notice during online support that your participant may need additional support (note, there may be data protection restrictions that you should clarify beforehand)
+Contact the supervisor or HR development if you notice during online support that your participant may need additional support (Caution, there may be data protection restrictions that you need to clarify beforehand)

-Strengthen your participants' commitment by having them sign on a large poster at the first in-person event.
-Write the goal setting agreement on the poster, which you may have made with all participants.
+Strengthen your participants' commitment by having them sign a large poster at the first in-person event.
+On the poster, write the goal setting agreement that you may have made with all participants.
 Take a photo of it and use it as the first image in your online support!